Lewis-ChenLiu/HMBART/README.md

 ### Example

 In this part, we will show how to use HMBART with a simulated dataset.
-The dataset is included, and more details about the scenario can be found in Case (4) of our paper.
+The dataset `data.rds` is included, and more details about the scenario can be found in Case (4) of our paper.

 ##### Estimation